plone/training/plone_training_config/instructions.rst

     $ cd /vagrant/buildout
     $ ./bin/instance fg

-Now we have fresh buildout based zope site, ready to get a Plone site.
-Go to http://localhost:8080 and create a plone Site, only activate the Dexterity plugin.
+Now we have fresh Buildout based Zope site, ready to get a Plone site.
+Go to http://localhost:8080 and create a Plone site, only activate the Dexterity plugin.

 You might wonder, why we use the unified installer.
 We use the unified installer to set up a cache of packages to download in a much shorter time.
-Without it, your first buildout on a fresh computer would take more than half an hour on a good internet connection.
+Without it, your first Buildout on a fresh computer would take more than half an hour on a good internet connection.